SignPath/website/docs/documentation/crypto-providers/index.md

 The Crypto Provider package contains Linux sample scripts that demonstrate the different signing tool scenarios, their configuration, and the required dependencies in the `Scenarios` directory.
 See the `README.md` for the full list.

 For supported Linux distributions, you can execute the samples using the provided Docker container configurations.
-See the `Linux/samples` directory in the Crypto Provider package.
-See `README.md` for further information and details how to use the `run_scenario.sh` and `RunScenario.ps1` entry point scripts to invoke samples.
+See the `Linux/Samples` directory in the Crypto Provider package.
+See `README.md` for further information and details how to use the `RunScenario.sh` and `RunScenario.ps1` entry point scripts to invoke samples.

 All scripts can also be executed without containers.
 We recommend using containers when possible to easily manage dependencies, especially for GPG based signing tools.